 NIST's initial work in cannabis science was a series of measurements of the vapor pressure of two important cannabinoids: delta-9-tetrahydrocannabinol (THC) and cannabidiol (CBD).
-To move the research forward, this project is currently funded (2019-2022) by an interagency agreement with the National Institute of Justice.
-The collaborative work plan has three distinct, but related, aims:
+Our current effort is funded in part by interagency agreements with the ational Institute of Justice and by the NIST Forensic Science Research Program.
+The program has three distinct, but related, aims:

 1. Authentic Breath Analysis.
 In our pilot study, we partnered with colleagues at the University of Colorado (Institute of Cognitive Science; Center for Health and Neuroscience, Genes, and Environment) to collect and analyze breath aerosols from experienced cannabis users before and after use of a single legal-market cannabis flower product.
 Two larger human studies are ongoing:

 Cannabis Respiratory Aerosols and Volatiles Exploration (CRAVE): In this study, projected to begin October 2022, we will partner with colleagues at the University of Colorado (School of Public Health – Injury and Violence Prevention Center) to collect and analyze exhaled breath condensate before and after use of legal-market cannabis flower or concentrate products.